 - It occurred within the past three years

 - You needed to receive medical attention as a result

-If you fulfil the above criteria, you should contact a compensation provider such as Accident Advice Helpline as soon as you can following the accident – they will be able to help you through the process and advise what you need to do.
+If you fulfil the above criteria, you should contact Accident Advice Helpline as soon as you can following the accident.
+We will be able to help you through the process and advise what you need to do.

 If at all possible, it is useful to collect information at the scene of the accident which will help your claim.
 For example, if a pot hole was to blame, a photograph on your camera phone would provide useful evidence.
 If you were injured in a road traffic accident involving a car, the vehicle registration and contact details of the driver will be useful, as well as the names and numbers of any witnesses.
 If you do not have this information however, do not be deterred from making a claim.

-At Accident Advice Helpline we have a team of friendly advisors who will guide you throughout the entire claims process.
-Your claim will be dealt with by an expert in bicycle accidents such as yours – ensuring you have the best possible chance to receive a fair compensation amount.
-In most cases, your claim will be processed entirely via the telephone, and always on a no win, no fee* basis.
+At Accident Advice Helpline we have a team of friendly advisers who will guide you throughout the entire legal process.
+Your claim will be dealt with by an expert in bicycle accidents such as yours, ensuring you have the best possible chance to receive the maximum amount of compensation.
+In most cases, your claim will be processed entirely via the telephone, and always on a no-win, no- fee basis.

 Dial 0800 689 0500 from a landline, or 0333 500 0993 from your mobile phone to chat to Accident Advice Helpline today.